dritter/blog/_posts/howto/2014-06-16-ros-hydro-and-opencv.md

     Subscribers: None
     ```

 	`sensor_msgs/CameraInfo` is a ROS information format which contains the header, height, width, distortion model params, binning params and ROI (region of interest) params.
-Refer to: [http://www.ros.org/doc/api/sensor_msgs/html/msg/CameraInfo.html]() for more info.
+Refer to [HERE](http://www.ros.org/doc/api/sensor_msgs/html/msg/CameraInfo.html) for more info.

     You can view the contents of this topic by typing: